 A team of scientists in the UK has built a modular quantum brain scanner and used it to record a brain signal; in the first time, a brain signal has been detected using a modular quantum brain sensor anywhere in the world.

 It is a major milestone for all researchers working on quantum brain imaging technology because modular sensors can be scaled up, like Lego bricks.

-The device uses ultra-sensitive quantum sensors to pick up these tiniest of magnetic fields to see inside the brain in order to map neural activity.
+The device uses ultra-sensitive quantum sensors to pick up these tiniest magnetic fields to see inside the brain to map neural activity.

-The team applied the sensors to the outside of a participant’s scalp, close to the visual cortex of the brain.
-They asked the participant to open and close their eyes at 10-20 second intervals, and were able to detect a signal.
+The team applied the sensors to the outside of a participant’s scalp, close to the brain’s visual cortex.
+They asked the participant to open and close their eyes at 10-20 second intervals and were able to detect a signal.
 This is a very simple action, but to see it happening inside the brain — from the outside — requires highly sophisticated quantum technology.

 “Our quantum sensor has to be exceptionally sensitive to pick up the magnetic fields in the brain which are very weak indeed.
 To put it into context, the magnetic field of a brain is a trillion times lower than that of a fridge magnet,” said Thomas Coussens, Ph.D. student at the University of Sussex.